TaitoUnited/full-stack-template/README.md

 ## Database Migrations

-> TODO No migrations at the beginning: `taito init:ENV --clean`.
-If you remove, leave revert script...
+> If none of the environments do not yet contain any data that need to be preserved, you can just edit the existing deploy sql files directly and run `taito init:ENV --clean` manually before deploying the app to the environment.
+However, if you delete some of the existing deploy sql files, leave the revert scripts at place, or otherwise `taito init:ENV --clean` will fail.

 Add a new migration: